 Check for Availability of the Document

-Get a Certificate of Non-availability
+Get a Certificate of Non-Existence (If Possible)

 - An original written statement from a civil authority on official government letterhead;